Customer service & tarmac delay plan

 If the alternative flight arrangements made aren't acceptable to you, or if we fail to operate reasonably according to schedule and your reason for travel no longer exists then:

-- if the disruption is caused by reasons within our control (e.g. Air New Zealand/Star Alliance industrial action) we will credit or refund your unused Air New Zealand ticket in accordance with our conditions of carriage (10.2); or
+- If the disruption is caused by reasons within our control we will credit or refund your unused Air New Zealand ticket in accordance with our conditions of carriage

-- if the disruption is caused by reasons outside our control (e.g. weather, non-Air New Zealand/Star Alliance industrial action, natural disasters) the normal terms and conditions of your Air New Zealand ticket apply.
+- If the disruption is caused by reasons outside our control (e.g. weather, natural disasters, a public health event (including epidemic/pandemic)) the normal terms and conditions of your Air New Zealand ticket apply.
 If your fare is non-refundable, you should review your travel insurance policy or approach your travel insurance provider to determine if you may be covered.
-If you do not have travel insurance, we will hold the value of your fare in credit for up to 12 months; or
+If you do not have travel insurance, we will hold the value of your fare in credit for up to 12 months

 Please ensure you let us know before leaving the airport if you no longer wish to travel so we can cancel your travel arrangements.
 You should then submit your refund or credit request (where applicable) to your travel agent or to our refunds team.